-- A brief explanation of the context.
-This is the starting point or opening scene of your analysis and should help to define the boundaries of what you are going to cover. - Correctly identify the key issue(s) in the case.
-It may be a specific problem or goal that the firm is trying to address. - Analysis.
-Your analysis should address the firm(s) involved as well as the external environment at that time (pay attention to the time in the case context).
-You should clearly apply concepts, frameworks, and content from class.
-The analysis should clearly fit back to the context and key issue from the above two points. - Options.
-Provide a summary of at least three potential options that the given firm can take to solve the key issue.
-The options should be specific to the focal firm in the case context.
-They should not be general options that would work for any firm. - Recommendation and Implementation.
-Among the options you should select one as your recommendation.
-You should explain why your recommendation is the best possible solution to the identified problem.
+- Introduction.
+A brief explanation of the context.
+This is the starting point or opening scene of your analysis and should tell the readers of what you are going to cover.

+- Analysis.
+You should clearly apply concepts, frameworks, and content from class to answer the case questions.
+The analysis should clearly fit to the case context.

+- Recommendation and Implementation.
+After the analysis, you should provide one recommendation to the case company to solve the problem(s).
+You should explain why your recommendation is the best possible solution to the problem.
 You should also include an action plan to implement your recommendation.
 Discuss the factors that may cause the implementation to fail or succeed.
 Evaluate the potential costs, risks and benefits that the implementation may bring to the firm.
+The rationale behind your recommendation and implementation should also be linked to class content and fit to the case context.